-This is the third part in a series of blogs covering how to migrate from Exchange 2013 to 2016.
-In part two, we went through installing the correct SSL certificate in Exchange Server 2016 and migrating the CAS role from Exchange Server 2013 to Exchange 2016.
+This is the third part of a series of blogs covering how to migrate from Exchange 2013 to 2016.
+In part two, we went through the process of installing the correct SSL certificate in Exchange Server 2016 and migrating the CAS role from Exchange Server 2013 to Exchange 2016.

 To read other parts in this series, go to:

 Exchange 2013 to Exchange 2016 Migration (Part 1)

 Exchange 2013 to Exchange 2016 Migration (Part 2)

 Exchange 2013 to Exchange 2016 Migration (Part 4)